ceddlyburge/notes-from-talks/software-craftsmanship-2019/simon brown lost art of software design.md

-big design up front is bad, but not design up front is even worse
+big design up front is bad, but no design up front is even worse

-simon fives people a functional spec, and asks them to draw an architecture diagram
+simon gives people a functional spec, and asks them to draw an architecture diagram

-then asks if the diagram addresses the spec, and if you would but the solution.
+then asks if the diagram addresses the spec, and if you would buy the solution.

 whiteboard / post it note designs don't work